RakeshN18/Leetcode/README.md

 # Leetcode
-These programs are something I donr from Leetcode
+These programs are something I done from Leetcode